grnet/ganetimgr/docs/source/upgrade.rst

 - Update settings.py to settings.py.dist.
 A new context proccessor is deployed
 - Update urls.py to urls.py.dist.
 The graph url has been updated
 - New dependencies: ``python-bs4``, ``python-requests`` and ``python-markdown``.
 All packaged in Debian.
-- We reccomend changing gunicorn logging to the system logging path (i.e. /var/www/) and not /tmp.
+- We reccomend changing gunicorn logging to the system logging path (i.e. /var/log/) and not /tmp.
-- Also creating a logrotate script for the logfile.
+- Also create a logrotate script for the logfile.
+- After upgrade is done make sure to restart the watcher process

 ======================================================================